 The fully-stocked Pro Shop offers a superb range of golf equipment, clothing and accessories and you can improve your game with help from Stretton Wright, our experienced and friendly club professional.
 Our teaching Professional, Paul Gibson is available for tuition.

 We are minutes from the East Yorkshire coast and close to many family tourist attractions – including the Freeport shopping and leisure complex.

+Hornsea Golf Club was established as a members’ club in 1898 and moved to its present site in 1908.
 The original design of the current course, which opened in 1908, was by Alex (Sandy) Herd, Open Champion 1902.
-In 1912, Dr. Alistair Mackenzie, the renowned golf architect from Leeds, who designed, among others, Alwoodley, Royal Melbourne, Cyprus Point, Pebble Beach and most famously the Augusta National was brought in.
+In 1912, Dr. Alister Mackenzie, the renowned golf architect from Leeds, who designed, among others, Alwoodley, Royal Melbourne, Cyprus Point, Pebble Beach and most famously the Augusta National was brought in.
 He made numerous recommendations for the Hornsea golf course, particularly in relation to the greens.
 His approach was that greens should be visible to the approaching golfer and have undulating surfaces towards the back.

 In 1925 James Braid, 5 times winner of the Open was asked to the course and he proposed various alterations relating to bunkering on the course.
 The course is kept in a very good condition throughout the year and is rarely on temporary greens.

 In 2010 the club engaged Howard Swan, the internationally renowned golf course architect, to make recommendations on the course, as part of our ongoing course improvement plan.
 This plan is now part of our Course Policy and in recent years an extensive program of rebunkering has taken place.